Welcome to: James Russell Publishing

 Rat Trap - You can use a large spring-loaded wire snap rat trap that will quickly snap the wire down on the squirrel's face or neck.
 It will not kill the squirrel 100% of the time so you must risk the danger of approaching the animal and dispatch it with a shovel along the neck.
 Not very pleasant as they do not die on the first or second or third strike and they cry like a baby sometimes.
 As cute as a squirrel looks it is a tough job to do.
 You can try drowning them, but again you must use a shovel to pick up the wounded, scared and very angry animal and if it happens to fall out of the trap, which can easily happen, the squirrel may be biting your face to shreds!
 Plus, watching the animal drown is not fun.

 Electrocution - This is the best way to lethally get rid of mice, rats and squirrels.
 I purchased the Rat Zapper brand and it works like a charm.
-Click here.
-Instant death for the squirrel.
+Instant death for the squirrel, rat or mouse.
 No pain, no mess.
 After about three electrocutions when using it outdoors you need to clean the electric plate in the device with a damp soft cloth bottle brush with the unit shut off.
 If dust is a problem like out West on windy days you can choose to not use the unit on those days or clean the unit.
 Believe me, cleaning the unit is easy to do and well worth the effort considering the grief it is solves for you... it gets rid of the squirrels!
 I doubted the Rat Zapper would work, but after seeing it in action I am a believer.
 I know, killing the little cute animal may seem cruel, but I found these rodents to be overrunning my home/property and dying, defecating and urinating under the house stinking up the home to the point something has to be done to control mice and squirrels.
+The Rat Zapper works best when you use fresh alkaline batteries and the internal chrome ground plate is very clean and dry with no dust accumulated on it.
+Replace the batteries after 10 electrocutions on squirrels as they take a lot of juice out of the batteries.

 Wild Rabbit Bait: To get a wild rabbit to enter a cage trap?
 Well, a carrot won't work unless people have been feeding them carrots.
 Normally, a wild rabbit will not eat lettuce or carrots as they do not know what they are being that these items do no grow wild (unless you own a farm growing such foods).
 Lure the rabbit into the cage by placing corn on the cob inside the trap.
-Raw or microwaved corn both work.
+Raw or microwave corn or both should work, even bird seed.

 Tips on using Rat Zapper device: